PostHog/posthog.com/contents/handbook/growth/marketing/content.md

   * Running an engineering team that ships
   * Big new releases in popular libraries that people use to ship with
   * Useful new products that are released
-* 1st hand content about building an open source company
+* 1st hand content about building a company, written for technical founders
   * Building in the open
   * Stories from other companies